eilbecklab/phenotipsbot/README.md

 ### get(patient_id)
 Returns a patient object corresponding to the patient with the specified ID.

+### get_pedigree(patient_id)
+Returns the patient's pedigree, which is displayed to the user as an SVG image, as an object deserialized from the internal JSON representation.

 ### get_study(patient_id)
 Returns the name of the patient's study form. 'xwiki:Studies.' is automatically removed from the study name.